LIGO: Advanced LIGO

 The second observing run (O2) ran from 30 November 2016 to 25 August 2017, with Livingston achieving 15–25% sensitivity improvement over O1, and with Hanford's sensitivity similar to O1.
 In this period, LIGO saw several further gravitational wave events: GW170104 in January; GW170608 in June; and five others between July and August 2017.
 Several of these were also detected by the Virgo Collaboration.
 Unlike the black hole mergers which are only detectable gravitationally, GW170817 came from the collision of two neutron stars and was also detected electromagnetically by gamma ray satellites and optical telescopes.

 The third run (O3) began on 1 April 2019 and was planned to last until 30 April 2020; in fact it was suspended in March 2020 due to COVID-19.
 On 6 January 2020, LIGO announced the detection of what appeared to be gravitational ripples from a collision of two neutron stars, recorded on 25 April 2019, by the LIGO Livingston detector.
 Unlike GW170817, this event did not result in any light being detected.
 Furthermore, this is the first published event for a single-observatory detection, given that the LIGO Hanford detector was temporarily offline at the time and the event was too faint to be visible in Virgo's data.

-Future observing runs will be interleaved with commissioning efforts to further improve the sensitivity.
-It was aimed to achieve design sensitivity in 2021; the next observing run (O4) was planned to start in December 2022, but the date was pushed back to May 2023.
+The fourth observing run (O4) was planned to start in December 2022, but was postponed until 24 May 2023.
+O4 is projected to continue until February 2025.
+As of O4, the interferometers are operating at a sensitivity of 155-175 Mpc, within the design sensitivity range of 160-190 Mpc for binary neutron star events.

+The fifth observing run (O5) is projected to begin in late 2025 or in 2026.